-There is a wrong notion that the Swiss National Bank (SNB) is somehow getting a free lunch because it appears as though it can create money out of thin air and use it to buy real assets such as stocks.
+There is a wrong notion that the Swiss National Bank (SNB) is somehow getting a free lunch because it appears as though it created money out of thin air and used it to buy real assets such as stocks.

-While this is possible, it is not what the SNB is doing.
+While a central bank can do that, it is not what the SNB is doing.
 In reality, it accepts pre-existing Swiss claims on other countries as deposits and hands out certificates of deposit (aka Swiss Francs) to the owners of these claims.

 These claims were hard-earned in the first place by Swiss businesses and individuals in their dealings with their foreign counterparties, as manufacturers, traders, service-providers and investors.